 If you would like to organize and be part of Israeli Apartheid Week on your campus or in your city, check out what events are already planned at apartheidweek.org, or get in touch with us at firstname.lastname@example.org.
 Also find us on Facebook and Twitter.

 Being part of Israeli Apartheid Week is easy – here are 5 things you can do:

 Consider hosting a film.
 For more info or for suggestions check out our resources page or contact us at email@example.com

 2. Arrange a lecture, workshop, rally or protest

 There are many speakers ranging from academics, politicians, trade unionists and cultural activists that we can suggest for you to host.
 Be in touch with us and we can put you in contact.

 3. Organize a BDS action

-Organize with others a practical boycott of Israel action or have a boycott, divestment and sanctions (BDS) motion tabled at your relevant student council, trade union branch or municipality.
+Organize a Israel boycott action action or table a boycott, divestment and sanctions (BDS) motion at your relevant student council, trade union branch or municipality.
 If you are already working on a BDS campaign, Israeli Apartheid Week can be a great opportunity to build that campaign and bring it to a wider audience.

 5. Be creative

 Be creative!
 Draw attention to Israeli apartheid by erecting a mock Israeli Apartheid Wall or Checkpoint, organising a flash mob or creative demonstration or by holding a concert or poetry reading.